 There are two gymnasiums in the university.
 The women have a large, well ventilated room on the third floor of the Ladies Hall, equipped with apparatus for light gymnastics.
 The gymnasium for men is on the lower floor of Babcock Hall.
 It is equipped with chest weights, dumb bells, wands, Indian clubs, horizontal and parallel bars, rings, poles, and floor mats.
 A dressing-room with individual lockers, a well equipped bath room with shower baths, and two handball courts are provided.
 The gymnasiums are in charge of the physical director.
-All students, unless excused by the instructor on the advice of a physician, are required to do two semester hours of work during the freshman year, under the direction of the justructor in physical training.
+All students, unless excused by the instructor on the advice of a physician, are required to do two semester hours of work during the freshmau year and one during the sophomore year, under the direction of the instructor in physical training.